kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/without-vuex/index.md

 <<< ./src/App.vue:6[js]

-The function `fetch_message()` will [search](/sdk/js/6/controllers/document/search/) for hundred newest existing messages and store them in our array before subscribe to notification about `messages` collection.
+The function `fetch_message()` will [search](/sdk/js/6/controllers/document/search/) for the first hundred newest  messages and store them in our array before subscribe to notification about `messages` collection.
 We called it in the `valid()` function we created before.

 <<< ./src/App.vue:7[js]